TheAmadeus25/LaColorduino/README.md

 * 5x Colorduino Matrix Shield (it's possible up to 254 but never testing)
 * 5x Colorduino Matrix 8x8 RGB LED Full Dot/Square (Feel free to mixed them up)
   * 1st shows the symbol/logo, everything else shows the information
-* LDR (if it's dark, watchface change to clock with lowest light so you can sleep at night)
+* LDR (if it's dark, watchface change to clock with lowest light so you can sleep at night without any glare)
 * 3x Button (not planed to use all of them at the moment)
 * BME280 for indoor use
 * ADS1115 or similar for those Buttons and LDR.
 (Yeah, 15-bit resolution is an overkill 😄)